-Why Putin's 'denazification of Ukraine' argument makes no sense
+Why Putin's 'de-Nazification of Ukraine' argument makes no sense

 "You are told we are Nazis, but how can a people support Nazis that gave more than 8 million lives for the victory over Nazism?
 How can I be a Nazi?
 Tell my grandpa, who went through the whole war in the infantry of the Soviet Army and died as a colonel in independent Ukraine."

-Ukraine’s official Twitter account also posted a cartoon image of Adolf Hitler and Putin gazing lovingly at each other.
+Ukraine’s official Twitter account posted a cartoon image of Adolf Hitler and Putin gazing lovingly at each other.

 — Ukraine / Україна (@Ukraine) February 24, 2022